 1 1/2 cup Chicken Broth

 2 lbs Fresh Sweet Corn Kernels (Since corn varies in size, I like to use weight.
-However, it’s approximately 6-7 cups of kernels.
+However, it’s approximately 6-7 cups of kernels which is about 8 ears of corn.
 You can also use frozen sweet corn kernels if that is all you have.
 Just thaw them first.)

 1 cup Reserved Liquid from Meat (This will be explained in the recipe)